jborggaard/NLbalancing/README.md

 p(x) = ( Kron2CT(n,degree) * [c1 c2/2 c2/2 c3].' ).' * [x1^2 x1x2 x2^2 ].'

 There mappings are used to balance coefficients of the feedback and value functions.  (e.g., in the Kronecker form, we seek the same coefficient for x1 x2 and x2 x1).
+This is done automatically using the provided function, kronPolySymmetrize.

 #### LyapProduct